Heeps10/PasswordGenerator/README.md

 # PasswordGenerator

-This is a javafx app that produces a GUI that allows you to generate a random password.
+JavaFX GUI that generates a random password, based on user input.